-- Course: PhD Modelling Individual and Place Variations in Residential Moves using Commercial Data and Official Statistics
+- Course: PhD title: Modelling Individual and Place Variations in Residential Moves using Commercial Data and Official Statistics

 Supervisors: Prof John Stillwell, Dr Myles Gould